 I have led, with my colleagues on the State Board, efforts to strengthen policy overseen by the State Board of Education in debates around federal accountability under the Every Student Succeeds Act, to strengthen our city’s residency regulations, and to reform our graduation requirements.
-I have also lent my voice to larger efforts to improve our school systems, including calling for the renovation of outdated facilities and for an increased focus on the achievement gap.
-I have led calls for additional reforms to improve the oversight and accountability of our school systems.
-And, I have helped problem-solve alongside you at the school level.
+I have also lent my voice to larger efforts to improve our school systems, including calling for the renovation of outdated facilities, protecting students from the dangers of lead in their drinking water, and for an increased focus on closing the achievement gaps.
+I have led calls for additional reforms to improve the transparency and accountability of our school systems.
+And, I have helped problem-solve alongside leaders at the school level.

 As your State Board representative I have helped strengthen our public schools by:

 Advocating to Close the Equity and Achievement Gaps.

 I have long been troubled by our city’s persistent and growing achievement gaps as well as the misuse of our city's "at-risk" funding.
 While other city leaders were touting our city’s accomplishments, I sought to raise awareness that we are leaving too many behind.
 I published the following articles District’s achievement gap and How can we close DC’s persistent achievement gap? to draw more attention to these critical issues and have led calls for the Office of the State Superintendent of Education (OSSE) to redefine how it classifies “economically disadvantaged” students to ensure more transparency and accountability.
 I led calls on the Board for an independent investigation into the city's graduation crisis.